 Step 1: Mix Cocoa Powder, Sugar, and Butter

 Because chocolate crinkle cookies typically use oil, we are going to melt the butter for this recipe rather than creaming it together with the sugar.
-This will also help prevent spread when the dough chills and the butter re-solidifies.
 The mixture will be very thick and grainy at this point.

 Step 2: Mix in the Eggs and Vanilla